Having beautiful nails can really make a big difference in improving your look. But how do you know if you have healthy nails?

 This could also be an indicator of thyroid or kidney problems.
-So for the right relief, it is best that you seek the help of a physician so that you can be prescribed the right medications or supplements.
+So for the right relief, you should seek the help of a physician so that you can be prescribed the right medications or supplements.

 Just like you need to eat right for good hair and skin, you also need to eat right for healthy nails.
-Luckily, most foods needed for good nail nutrition are things that we eat on a daily basis.
+Luckily, most foods needed for good nail nutrition are things that we eat daily.

-Spirulina and kelp are very good diet supplements that help make your nails healthy and strong.
+Spirulina and kelp are excellent diet supplements that help make your nails healthy and strong.

-A diet rich in Vitamin B 12, which is found in foods such as eggs, fish, liver, beef, oysters, can prevent your nails from dryness, rounded nails, curved nails, and darkening of nails.
+A diet rich in Vitamin B 12, found in foods such as eggs, fish, liver, beef, oysters, can prevent your nails from dryness, rounded nails, curved nails, and darkening of nails.

-Overall, a diet rich in fruits and raw vegetables will result in very strong healthy nails since these foods are rich in Vitamins and minerals essential for your nail growth and overall health.
+Overall, a diet rich in fruits and raw vegetables will result in solid, healthy nails since these foods are rich in Vitamins and minerals essential for your nail growth and overall health.

 Just as olive oil